 Generally speaking, an appeal cannot be made nor will a ruling be given until after an action has actually taken place.
 For instance, a member cannot appeal a proposal that has not as yet been acted upon.
-The decision of a Post Commander can be appealed to the District Commander.
-If the District Commander upholds the Post action, an appeal may then be made, through channels, to the Department Commander.
-If the Department Commander upholds the District action, an appeal may then be made, through channels, to the Commander-in-Chief.
-The right of appeal is covered in section 109 of the National bylaws and Manual of Procedure.
+The decision of a Post Commander can be appealed to the Department Commander.
+If the Department Commander upholds the Post/District action, an appeal may then be made, through channels, to the Commander-in-Chief.
+The right of appeal is covered in section 109 of the National Bylaws and Manual of Procedure.